 Kenneth R. Rosen

-is a contributing writer to WIRED and a frequent contributor to The New York Times, and the 'Changing of a Continent' columnist for Inkstick.
+is a contributing writer to WIRED, a frequent contributor to The New York Times, and the 'Changing of a Continent' columnist for Inkstick.

 He is the author of Troubled: The Failed Promise of America's Behavioral Treatment Programs (Little A, 2021), which The New York Times Book Review called "a searing exposé" and a "public service."
 Troubled was a Times Editor's Choice, one of Newsweek's most highly anticipated titles of 2021, and was optioned separately as a feature film and a docuseries.
 Troubled helped launch independent inquiries, by the Government Accountability Office and the Health and Human Services Office of Inspector General, into abuses at congregate care facilities for at-risk youth.
 His first book, Bulletproof Vest (Bloomsbury, 2020), was named one of the most fascinating books WIRED read that year.